 Farmbot is an Australian agricultural technology company seeking to change that.
 Drawing on more than a decade's worth of genuine farming experience, the team at Farmbot has developed a range of remote monitoring technology products that are built to withstand even the toughest Aussie outback conditions.
 These products give farmers a clear view of their water storage infrastructure and lets them activate pumps and other machinery remotely in real time.
 It's practical agricultural technology that helps farmers manage their water supply more sustainably, generating better environmental outcomes and greater financial savings.

-While connectivity has previously been an issue for projects like Farmbot, the service uses a robust satellite system provided by Inmarsat, a world leader in satellite communications – letting farmers remotely manage their water supply with ease.
-The technology is available now and can be used no matter how far out the back of Bourke your farm is.
+While connectivity has previously been an issue for projects such as Farmbot, the service uses a robust satellite system provided by Inmarsat, a world leader in satellite communications – letting farmers remotely manage their water supply with ease.
+The technology is available now and can be used no matter how remote your farm is.

 In Riverland – Australia's largest wine-growing region – cross-sector collaboration has resulted in VitiVisor, a pioneering agricultural-technology platform that helps grape growers better manage their water use.
 Initiated in 2018, the program brings together both growers and researchers.

-VitiVisor works by collecting and analysing data from vineyard cameras and sensors, measuring factors like canopy growth, fruit production, sap flow and soil moisture.
+VitiVisor works by collecting and analysing data from vineyard cameras and sensors, measuring factors such as canopy growth, fruit production, sap flow and soil moisture.
 Displaying this information as a dashboard, the platform lets growers make data-driven decisions that help streamline vineyard management.